google/go-pipeline/README.md

 pipeline is a series of *stages*, each of which draws from its predecessor, with the initial stage drawing from the producer.
 Each produced work item will visit each stage in turn, before being retired out of the tail of the pipeline.
+The entire pipeline is invoked with an executor such as `Do()`.

+Producers and stages may return errors.
+An erroring producer or stage ceases to produce work items for downstream use, and discards all work items it receives; in this way, as soon as an error occurs anywhere in the pipeline, the rest of the pipeline drains and the executor returns the first captured error.

 Work items may be large and complex, and expensive to allocate and set up.
 To avoid this expense, producers may *recycle* work items that have been retired